oracle-devrel/oci-arch-queue-oke-demo/queue-length-function/readme.md

 ## URLs

-* These will be unique to the deployment
+* These will be unique to the deployment , URL of API gateway for function has to be updated in *queue-oke.yaml* file of *oke-consumer* folder .

 ## Contributing